Like the gasoline that powers a car, cash is the lifeblood of any small business.

 Every small business will face the occasional bump in the road.
 It’s usually not a question of “if” so much as “when.”

 Be prepared for these bumps by creating an emergency fund.
 Depending on your business, you will want to put aside enough to cover between 3 months to a year of business expenses.

 To do this, first determine how much you want to deposit each month.
 Then, set up an interest-bearing business checking account for these funds.

 Resist the urge to put these funds into the stock market.
 While a checking account may earn less interest, it will guarantee that the money is always available to you, should you need it.

 Another option is for you to set up a business credit card that will give you the flexibility to offset some costs and pay your bills on a set schedule.

 SBA Loan Financing Can Help

 If you need to fuel your business with cash, an SBA loan can help.
-Whether you are interested in an SBA 7(a), SBA 504, or USDA loan, First Bank SBA makes getting an SBA loan simple and hassle-free.
+First Bank SBA makes getting an SBA loan simple and hassle-free.

-Our SBA Loan financing includes long repayment terms of up to 25 years, low monthly payments, no balloons or covenants, competitive fixed or variable rate options, and 504 refinancing if needed.
+Our SBA Loan financing includes long repayment terms of up to 25 years, low monthly payments, no balloons or covenants, and competitive fixed or variable rate options.
 If you’re ready to partner with a knowledgeable SBA loan advisor, click here [insert link to loan qualifier form] to get started.